yangmillstheory/g/README.md

 # gimme

-> Search Google Maps, Videos, Images, or YouTube from the command line
+> Maps, videos, images, and YouTube from the command line

 ## Install